ONCache: A Cache-Based Low-Overhead Container Overlay Network: Background and Motivation

-\textbf{App uses container IP and routing uses host IP.} Overlay network is in this category.
-In an overlay network, each container has its own IP, and the container packets are encapsulated using a tunneling protocol (e.g., VXLAN~\cite{rfc7348} or GENEVE~\cite{rfc8926}) before sending to containers on other hosts.
-The overlay network completely decouples the container and the underlay network, and ensures the flexibility of both.
+\textbf{App uses container IP addresses and the physical network uses host IP addresses.} Overlay networks fall within this category.
+In overlay networks, each container has its own IP address, and container packets are encapsulated using a tunneling protocol (e.g., VXLAN~\cite{rfc7348} or GENEVE~\cite{rfc8926}) before being transmitted to the physical network.
+Overlay networks completely decouple containers from the physical network, thereby ensuring flexibility for both.
 However, tunneling incurs extra overhead and hurts performance (see \S \ref{sec:overheadana}).

-\textbf{\emph{Takeaway} \#1} Using different IPs in applications and underlay network routing enables the highest flexibility.
-Due to the importance of flexibility for container networks, we focus on analyzing and improving overlay networks.
+\textbf{\emph{Takeaway} \#1} Overlay networks decouple applications from the physical network, allowing for application deployment without concern for physical network configuration, and vice versa.
+Given the superior flexibility of overlay networks, we focus on analyzing and improving overlay networks.